solemnwarning/rehex/README.md

 ## How can I run it?

 If you're running Linux, just checkout the source and run `make`.
-You will need Jansson, wxWidgets and LLVM installed, along with their development packages.
+You will need Jansson, wxWidgets and LLVM installed, along with their development packages (Install `build-essential`, `git`, `libwxgtk3.0-dev`, `libjansson-dev` and `llvm-dev` on Ubuntu).

 If you're running Windows or OS X, the quickest way is to go to the commit history, follow a link to the relevant Buildkite job and download the binary from the artifacts tab.